Miho Fukuhara: Sweetbox and parting with Sony (2013-2015)

 In early 2013, it was announced that Fukuhara signed on to be the newest frontwoman of the worldwide pop music project Sweetbox along with male singer/rapper LogiQ Pryce.
 The two recorded their first album Z21 in the first part of 2013 and released their first single "#Z21 (#Zeitgeist21)" in June 2013, shortly after Miho released her singles "Rising Heart", a song used in a campaign for Coca-Cola, and "Beyond", a song used for the anime Space Brothers.

 In 2014, Fukuhara parted ways with Sony Music Japan, and became an independent musician.
 In a music industry wide poll taken from the popular TV program Wednesday's Downtown, Fukuhara was ranked as the seventh most talented singer in Japan.
-In 2015, Fukuhara set up her own record label Happy Field Records, and released an extended play entitled Something New on December 23.